matteocontrini/PlainHttp/README.md

 };
 ```

-Set a custom proxy per request (make sure you're aware of the pitfalls mentioned above):
+You can set a **custom proxy per request** (make sure you're aware of the pitfalls mentioned above):

 ```c#
 IHttpRequest request = new HttpRequest(url)